The Lifebelt Particle Filter for robust estimation from low-valued count data: Application of the LBPF to the hospitalisation-death model

 \subsection{Use of the LBPF in a pseudo marginal method}

-The \ac{LBPF} provides an estimate of the likelihood of the data $ \boldsymbol{y}_{1:T} $ given a specific value of the parameter vector $ \boldsymbol{\theta} $.
-For this reason it can be used within a pseudo-marginal method \citep{andrieu2009pseudo}.
-Here, among the available pMCMC methods, we chose to use \ac{GIMH}.
+The \ac{LBPF} provides an unbiased estimate of the likelihood of the data $ {y}_{1:T} $ given a specific value of the parameter vector $ \boldsymbol{\theta} $ (see Appendix \ref{appB}).
+For this reason it can be used within a pseudo-marginal method \cite{andrieu2009pseudo}.
+Specifically, the posterior distribution $p(\boldsymbol{\theta}|y_{1:T})$ is sampled according to a \ac{PMMH} algorithm as illustrated in \cite{andrieu2010particle}.

 To explore $ \boldsymbol{\theta}=(p_\textsc{h}, p_\textsc{d}, p_\textsc{r}) $, the parameter space was transformed to lie in $ \mathbb{R}^2 $

 with inverse:

 A Dirichlet(1,1,1) was assumed on the simplex of $ \boldsymbol{\theta} $, granting a uniform prior.
 A dataset was generated with a specific parameter set $\boldsymbol{\theta}=( p_\textsc{h}=0.3, p_\textsc{d}=0.5, p_\textsc{r}=0.2 )$.
 An \ac{MCMC} was run: convergence is fast and the chains show good mixing (see Figure \ref{fig5b} below).